 A small but nice touch worth mentioning is the cargo area’s large once-piece mat, which has a rubberized underside.
 Flip it over and you’ve got a safe place to let the dog ride.
 The Rogue’s cabin also features a large center console storage cubby and an even larger glovebox, along with clever underseat storage trays.

-Buyer’s note: Nissan is one of the very few automakers that hasn’t yet caved to politically correct pressures and fitted its cars with an annoying “belt minder” buzzer that harasses you if you haven’t immediately buckled-up for safety – even if all you’re doing is trundling down the driveway to the mailbox.
+Also: Nissan is one of the very few automakers that hasn’t yet caved to politically correct pressures and fitted its cars with an annoying “belt minder” buzzer that harasses you if you or your passengers haven’t immediately buckled-up for safety – even if all you’re doing is trundling down the driveway to the mailbox.

 Just a red light on the dash that blinks at you.